ProjectBoring/Roblox-Price-Watcher/README.md

-# Roblox Price Watcher v1.0
+# Roblox Price Watcher

-**Roblox Price Watcher v1.0** is a desktop application designed to monitor asset prices on Roblox, providing real-time updates and notifications via Discord webhooks when prices drop below user-defined thresholds.
+**Roblox Price Watcher** is a desktop application designed to monitor asset prices on Roblox, providing real-time updates and notifications via Discord webhooks when prices drop below user-defined thresholds.
 Built with ImGui and DirectX11, it offers an intuitive GUI for managing assets, setting thresholds, and debugging price checks.

 ## Features